AtLeastITry/atleastitry.github.io/src/content/blog/fun_with_runtime_types.md

 ---
 title: "Having fun with .Net's System.Reflection.Emit"
-description: "Using System.Reflection.Emit to generate types at runtime"
-slug: "fun with runtime types"
-keywords: "System.Reflection.Emit c# .Net runtime types"
-categories:
-    - "How to"
-date: 2020-05-31T19:08:06+01:00
-draft: flase
+description: ''
+pubDate: 'June 31 2020'
 ---

 I recently decided to undertake some interesting work around building a library .Net Core style host builder for Xamarin apps.
 As part of that work I encountered a strange hurdle.
 Essentially, I needed to define a brand new type that extended a base class and implemented an interface...all at runtime.
 At first, it seemed better to completely avoid this scenario; however, in the goal of complete simplicitly and readability of the end-user code needed for this library, I decided to tackle this challenge head on!

-**Step 1 - To actually define a type at runtime...**
+### Step 1 - To actually define a type at runtime...
 The first task was of course to actually build this mysterious type at runtime.
 Luckily [System.Reflection.Emit](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit?view=netcore-3.1) has us covered.
 This assembly allows us to generate in-memory assemblies and take use of the [TypeBuilder](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.typebuilder?view=netcore-3.1).
 To generate a simple type looks something like this:
 ```csharp
 public Type GenerateType()